alinix1/Rock-Paper-Scissors/README.md

 * https://www.linkedin.com/in/ali-nix-38b9b9126/

 ## Reflection
-In the beginning I made an outline for the data model that helped guide me in building the Player class and the Game class.
+In the beginning I made an outline or architecture for the data model (classes) that helped guide me in building the Player class and the Game class.
 I struggled with the CSS the most on this project.
 I most likely will not add additional features/functionality.
-If I do decide to add a feature I would like to add sound to the game.
+If I do decide to add a feature I would like to add a reset button.

 ## Online Resources
 * MDN docs and Stack Overflow